official-smart-tutor/official-smart-tutor.github.io/legal.md

 ###### How We Use Your Information ######

 We use this information to:
-	•	Respond to your enquiry
+	•	Respond to your enquiry <br>
-	•	Provide details about our tutoring services
+	•	Provide details about our tutoring services <br>
-	•	Follow up regarding potential lessons
+	•	Follow up regarding potential lessons <br>

 We do not share or sell your information to third parties.